Angels & Demons: A Biblical Survey

 Introduction

-The Bible treats angels and demons as real spiritual beings who act within God's created world from Genesis to Revelation.
-Scripture does not reduce them to symbols for emotions, social forces, or human psychology.
-The biblical writers describe them as personal beings who either carry out God's will or oppose it.
-Any biblical theology must therefore follow angels and demons across the whole canon.
-The Old Testament introduces the key terms, named figures, and patterns of activity in the unseen realm.
-At the same time, the New Testament brings this conflict to its climax by showing Jesus directly confronting and defeating evil spiritual powers.
-This study develops a biblical theology of angels and demons from Scripture alone.
-It examines who these beings are, what they are assigned to do, what authority they have, and where Scripture sets their limits, all under the absolute rule of God.
+The Bible regards angels and demons as genuine spiritual entities operating within God's created world from Genesis to Revelation.
+Scripture does not interpret them as symbols for emotions, social forces, or human psychology.
+The biblical authors depict them as personal beings who either fulfill or oppose God's will.
+Consequently, any biblical theology must trace angels and demons throughout the entire canon.
+The Old Testament introduces essential terms, named figures, and patterns of activity in the unseen realm.

 The Old Testament presents the unseen realm as a real part of creation, entirely under God's authority.
 The main Hebrew word translated as "angel" is malak (H4397), meaning "messenger."
 Scripture uses this term to describe God's authorized servants who speak his words, carry out his commands, and protect his people.
 The angel of the Lord appears to Hagar (Gen. 16:7–13), confronts Moses at the burning bush (Exod.
 3:2), and guides Israel during its deliverance from Egypt (Exod.
 14:19).
 In each case, the angel speaks and acts with God's authority while remaining distinct from God.
 Scripture does not fully explain this figure, but consistently presents a mediated divine presence without dividing God's sovereignty.